felsunseg/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#!/bin/bash
-task 0 is a script that prints  “Hello, World”, followed by a new line to the standard output
+ script that prints “Hello, World”, followed by a new line to the standa rd output